aaronamran/MCSI-Remote-Cybersecurity-Internship/Secure Software Development/secure-cookie-flag-php.md

     sudo ufw allow 80/tcp
     sudo ufw allow 443/tcp
     ```
-11. Restart Apache to Apply Changes: After making these changes, restart Apache to apply the SSL configuration
+10. Restart Apache to Apply Changes: After making these changes, restart Apache to apply the SSL configuration
     ```
     sudo /opt/lampp/lampp restart
     ```
+11. The site can now be accessed using the URL that has https in it
+12. When the web application is running, login to it.
+Open the browser's developer tools and navigate to the "Application" or "Storage" tab.
+Under cookies, verifu the session cookie has the "Secure" flag enabled, meaning it is only sent over HTTPS